iBEAT-V2/iBEAT-V2.0-Docker/README.md

 # Updating
 ## Release notes for version 2.0.5
-* We have fixed some bugs in previous release, including:
+* We have fixed bugs, including:
-    * When input brain masks and cerebrum mask, the input masks can not be correctly recognized.
+    * The input masks cannot be correctly recognized when input brain mask or cerebrum mask.
     * When the brain is close to the boundary, the pipeline may occasionally exit abnormally.
     * The `--skip_surface` option may not work properly in some cases.
 * The option `--skull_prob_thresh` has been removed.
 Instead, we provided two more options, i.e., `--t1_skull_prob_thresh` and `--t2_skull_prob_thresh` to make it more flexible for different modalities especially when two modalities are input together.
-* We changed the skull stripping procedure when providing the T2w image to make it more robust.
+* We upgrade the skull stripping performance.
 * The latest version can be acquired by: `docker pull ibeatgroup/ibeat_v2:release205`.

 ## Release notes for version 2.0.0
 * We have improved the skull stripping and cerebellum removal model to make the toolkit more reliable.
 * We have fixed the boundary issues.
 Previously, when the brains are too close to the boundary, the segmentation may generate inaccurate results.
 Now, the issue has been addressed.
 * We have made the system work more robust.
-When potential error occurs, the pipeline will stop and output more meaningful logs for easy problem location.
+When the potential error occurs, the pipeline will stop and output more meaningful logs for easy problem location.
-* We updated the commandline parameters to make it more consistent with human instinct.
-Please refer to section **Running the pepeline container** for more details.
+* We updated the command line parameters to make them more consistent with human instinct.
+Please refer to section **Running the pipeline container** for more details.
 * The latest version can be acquired by: `docker pull ibeatgroup/ibeat_v2:release200`.

 ## Release notes for version 1.2.0
-* We have fixed the issue that the pipeline fails to run on newer gpus.
+* We have fixed the issue that the pipeline fails to run on newer GPUs.
 The latest version can be acquired by: `docker pull ibeatgroup/ibeat_v2:release120`.
 * Using Cuda 11+cudnn 8 will increase the GPU memory needs.
 On our local testing, we noticed that the needed minimal GPU memory is around 5GB.

 ## Improvement in Version 1.1.0
 * The cerebellum removal modal was improved.
-* Enable user to provide customized brain mask and/or cerebrum mask for the pipleine.
+* Enable user to provide customized brain mask and/or cerebrum mask for the pipeline.
 See more details in [run the pipeline section](#run-the-pipeline).
 * The latest version can be acquired by: `docker pull ibeatgroup/ibeat_v2:release110`.

 # Introduction